← Back to Blog

 Testing: 1–2 days to verify conversions are firing correctly

-Optimization: Month 2 onward, once you have conversion data
+Optimization: Month 2 onward, once you have conversion data and can identify keyword-level CPL

 Don't run smart bidding (Target CPA, Maximize Conversions) until conversion tracking is live and tested.
 Running smart bidding without conversion data is like trying to steer a car with your eyes closed.
+Google's algorithm will spend your budget — it's just optimizing toward nothing useful.

 Conversion Tracking Setup Help